dtanner/dantanner/content/post/human-vs-ai-music-generation.md

 - The skills to edit the tracks
 - The skills to mix the tracks

-If you want to the recording to be good, then everything's gotta be good.
+If you want the recording to be good, then everything's gotta be good.
 Good room acoustics, good equipment, good skills.

 Good musicians too.